April 7-8, 2018 | Minneapolis, Minnesota

 What I Wish I Knew

 What can new head coaches do to ensure they get their tenures off to a successful start?
-From the first 90 days, to hiring a staff, to developing critical relationships within the university community, a crop of rookie coaches will share their own successes and mistakes when taking the reigns of a program for the first time.
+From the first 90 days, to hiring a staff, to developing critical relationships within the university community, a crop of rookie coaches will share their own successes and mistakes when taking the reins of a program for the first time.

 A Path Towards Long Term Success